-These whole grain Peanut Butter Oat Bars make a great snack or after school treat!
+These wholegrain Peanut Butter Oat Bars make a great snack or after school treat!
 Made with healthy ingredients, low in sugar, and vegan friendly, these are sure to hit the spot.

+These Peanut Butter Oat Bars tick all the boxes.
 Made with wholegrain flour, rolled oats, and just a touch of brown sugar, this is kind of like a healthy peanut butter cookie meets granola bar situation that's perfect for an afternoon snack.
 I love 'em for on-the-go treats too, and they're freezer friendly to boot.

 Are you ready to make some healthy Peanut Butter Oat Bars?
 Let's do it!

-How do I make peanut butter oat bars?
+Let's make peanut butter oat bars together!

-Step 2: Next, add the oats, whole wheat flour, baking soda, and salt, and use the mixer to combine with the peanut butter.
-It's going to look crazy crumbly (upper right photo above) but have faith that it'll come together.
+Next, add the oats, whole wheat flour, baking soda, and salt, and use the mixer to combine with the peanut butter.

-Step 4: Lastly, fold in the chocolate chunks, trying your best not to eat them all up as you mix them in.
+Lastly, fold in the chocolate chunks, trying your best not to eat them all up as you mix them in.

-Step 6: Now, the peanut butter oat bars go into a pre-heated oven for a quick bake.
+Now, the peanut butter oat bars go into a pre-heated oven for a quick bake.
 It'll totally depend on your oven, but somewhere in the 15-20 minute bake time is what we're after.

 Pro tip!
 We don't want to over-bake these bad boys and dry 'em out, so err on the side of underdone and they'll come out perfect.